 For most people, a trip to the shops is about picking up the weekly groceries, with rarely a concern for the huge amount of power needed to keep the building running and the food fresh.

 As electricity bills rise, shop owners are keen to cut costs where they can.
-Here’s why we’d recommend solar panels for supermarkets to save money on energy and become more sustainable.
+Here’s why we’d recommend solar panels for supermarkets to save money on energy and provide some energy independence.

 How much energy do supermarkets need?